Fortnite Developer Rules

 4.4 In-Island Transactions Rules

-As a player of Fortnite, you are bound by the Fortnite EULA.
+As a player of Fortnite, you are bound by the Epic Games Terms of Service.
 If you use Unreal Editor for Fortnite, you are additionally bound by the UEFN Supplemental Terms.
 If you are a Fortnite developer who has been given the ability to publish content to Fortnite, you are additionally bound by the Engagement Program Payout Terms.
 If you are a media creator who promotes Fortnite content, you are bound by the Support-A-Creator Terms & Conditions.

 If Epic is made aware that the Fortnite Developer Rules on this page, (including the LEGO Brand and Creator Rules, the TMNT Brand and Creator Rules, The Walking Dead Universe Brand and Creator Rules, Squid Game Brand and Creator Rules, KPop Demon Hunters Brand and Creator Rules, and the terms in the IP Partner Licensing Agreement), are being violated, Epic will take action on a case-by-case basis.
 Enforcement actions can be anything; from a warning, changes in Discover visibility, disabled content, loss of publishing privileges, all the way up to a permanent account or monetization ban for more severe or repeated offenses.